Ariful491/assignment/README.md

 #About

 #I am using Dependency  injection   in products crud & API ,
-And do not for role permissions [For time],
+but not in role permissions [For time],

 1. User type-based authentication system using passport (REST API).
 2. User login with email, phone, username, and password (single field for email, phone, or username).